kandula-rakesh/cs7810_Group1/deliverables/axioms.md

 "A Restaurant has exactly one cost of FinancialResource"
 * `Restaurant SubClassOf hasGeometry exactly 1 Geometry` <br />
 "A Restaurant has exactly one geometry"
+* `Geometry SubClassOf IsLinkedTo exactly 1 restaurant` <br />
+"Geometry is linked to exactly one restaurant"
 * `Geometry SubClassOf hasSerialization some rdsf:Literal` <br />
 "A geometry has a serialization represented by some rdsf:Literal"